 Endometriosis can also affect the sciatic nerve and all pelvic nerves, including the obturator nerve (a lumbar nerve) and the femoral (thigh) nerves.
 Hormone therapy is not effective in endometriosis of the pelvic nerves – it even carries the risk of unnecessarily delaying surgical treatment of the disease.
 Surgical treatment is necessary to avoid irreversible damage to the nerves leading to motor deficits, particularly raising and lowering the foot.
 Removal of endometriosis on the sciatic nerve is the most demanding of all pelvic procedures.
 The use of tiny cameras provides for minimally invasive, highly precise treatment with the best possible protection of the nerves.

-The Endometriosis Centre Zurich/Switzerland which is headed by Professor Possover offers individual consultation and treatment based on the latest medical and scientific knowledge.
+Our specialists offer individual consulting and treatments based on the latest medical and scientific knowledge.
 All forms of endometriosis are treated here, from simple to complex cases.
 The surgical procedures are almost always performed using laparoscopic surgical techniques.
-Professor Possover specialises in laparoscopic surgery for severe endometriosis and is the world’s leading expert in laparoscopic treatment of sciatic nerve endometriosis.